 Is it like tattooing, or body piercing, or some strange self-immolation?

 Relax!
 Acupuncture is now at least 2500 years old, possibly far older.
-It’s been used in most countries worldwide for at least fifty years and why it works and its benefits are under intense scrutiny and scientific research.
+It’s been used in most countries worldwide for at least fifty years.
+Why it works and its benefits are under intense scrutiny and scientific research.

 The World Health Organisation (WHO) takes it very seriously and has published numerous papers about it.

-WHO has also published a standard acupuncture classification, and a list of diseases for which it regards acupuncture as being appropriate.
+WHO has also published a standard acupuncture classification.
+This provides a list of diseases for which it regards acupuncture as being appropriate.
 (More on this below.)

-... thin, flexible, non-hypodermic, usually steel needles, sterilised before use, are swiftly and almost painlessly inserted into what are called acupuncture points on the skin.
+Then thin, flexible, non-hypodermic, usually steel needles,all pre-sterilised, are swiftly and almost painlessly inserted into what are called acupuncture points on the skin.

 For most people the sensation of insertion is minimal.
 About as sore as plucking out a hair: often people feel nothing.

 The needle is inserted to whatever depth is necessary.
-There’s a considerable theory about choosing the appropriate depth for a given condition, but in Chinese medicine the aim is usually to obtain what is called ‘deqi’.
+There’s a considerable theory about choosing the appropriate depth for a given condition.
+In Chinese medicine the aim may be to obtain what is called ‘deqi’.
 Deqi is a special kind of sensation: often a heavy or slightly crampy feeling.

-Once ‘deqi’ is obtained, this needle ‘sensation’ shows that the treatment has begun, and then, by manipulating the needle in various highly skilled ways, the ‘energy’ in the point is then ‘dispersed’, reinforced’, ‘tonified’, or directed along the channel of acupuncture on which the acupuncture point lies.
+Once ‘deqi’ is obtained, this needle ‘sensation’ shows that the treatment has begun.
+Then, by manipulating the needle in various highly skilled ways, the ‘energy’ in the point is then ‘dispersed’, reinforced’, ‘tonified’, or directed along the channel of acupuncture on which the acupuncture point lies.